shubhpsd/shubhpsd.github.io/content/blog/portfolio-website.md

 ---
-title: "Building a Modern Portfolio Website with Hugo and Gruvbox Theme"
+title: "My Portfolio Website: Hugo, Gruvbox"
 date: 2025-01-28
 draft: false
 description:
-  "Creating a professional portfolio website using Hugo static site generator, Gruvbox theme, JSON Resume integration, and optimized CSS architecture"
+  "Building a modern portfolio with Hugo and Gruvbox theme - because apparently I enjoy making things harder than they need to be"
 tags:
   [
     "hugo",